ArturoDeza/SCORCH_Dataset/README.md

 # Download Stimuli used in the Attention Allocation Aid for Visual Search (2017) paper
  Coming Soon!

-The Following public repository contains all the RAW stimuli regarding multiple papers that use the SCORCH Dataset.These papers include:

 If you use the SCORCH Dataset please cite:

 *@inproceedings{deza2017attention,*